 Adri received a B.A. in Fine Art from the University of Toronto and took courses in illustration, perspective, and logo design at the Ontario College of Art.
 Subsequently, she earned an M.A. in Communications/Journalism from Wheaton College Graduate School in Illinois.
 The program featured communications theory, screen writing, creative writing, and media studies (which took place in England and Holland to compare media systems).
 Adri’s thesis focused on cross-cultural re-entry.

-A life-long learner, Adri later started photography at the Continuing Education Department of Conestoga College, enjoying classes in digital and darkroom photography, Adobe® Photoshop®, and studio photography.
+A life-long learner, Adri later started photography at the Continuing Education Department of Conestoga College to be able to capture the visual merchandising displays in the stores.
+So far, she has enjoying classes in digital and darkroom photography, Adobe® Photoshop®, and studio photography.
 In 2014, Adri took the Digital II photography course, and was thrilled to receive 90%.

-For over seven years, Adri was a visual merchandiser for a bookstore company with multiple locations.
-She was responsible for all seasonal displays for large sale events, as well as for smaller displays of individual products or product groupings.
+For over seven years, Adri was a display designer and visual merchandiser for a bookstore company with multiple locations.
+She was responsible for creating strategic designs for seasonal in-store and window displays and large-scale sale events.

 In order to display the product well, Adri considered the product (usually a book or gift item) and asked herself, “How do I tell the story of the item, so the customer can see what it is about?”
 Once the story emerged, she drew the designs, sourced the props (or in many cases made her own out of paper), organized the product, and photographed it all when complete.